Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: The Superstring Theory

+The reparametrization symmetry (2) is a crucial local bosonic gauge symmetry in the framework of string theory.
+By making use of these gauge transformations, the worldsheet metric $\gamma^{ab}$ can be transformed into the conformally flat form $\gamma^{ab}\rightarrow e^{\varphi}(\xi_{1},\xi_{2})\delta^{ab}$, where $\varphi$ is a function of the worldsheet coordinates.
+Additionally, the action (1) is invariant under Weyl rescalings of the metric, $\gamma^{ab}\rightarrow e^{\sigma}(\xi_{1},\xi_{2})\gamma^{ab}$.
+It is possible to eliminate the scale factor of $e^{\varphi}$ in the worldsheet metric, which reduces action (1) to that with a flat metric.
+When subject to reparametrizations and Weyl rescalings, the integration measure undergoes the following transformations \cite{PolyAM1}:

-is such that, upon integrating over $b$ and $c$ its exponent gives the Faddeev-Popov determinant corresponding to the fixing of the conformal gauge \cite{GSW,PolyAM1,FaPo}.
-Upon the reparametrization and the fixing of the flat metric,it is convenient to bosonize the $b$ and $c$ ghost fields in terms of single free bosonic field according to \cite{FMS}
+The Faddeev-Popov determinant, which is similar to fixing the conformal gauge, arises from the action of the fermionic b-c reparametrization ghost fields $S_{bc}=\frac{1}{4\pi}\int d^{2}z(b\bar{\partial}c+\bar{b}\partial\bar{c})$ \cite{GSW,PolyAM1,FaPo}.
+To make the calculation more convenient, the b and c ghost fields are bosonized using a single free bosonic field according to \cite{FMS} with $b=e^{-\sigma}$ and $c=e^{\sigma}$.
+The Liouville field $\varphi$ has an action given by